DAVID'S VINTAGE

 distance before needing a fill-up.
 Speed was estimated at 40 mph with skis,

-and about 48 mph with its wheels in place.
+and about 48 mph with its

-knows, there may be a few more Hornets out there somewhere.
+Who knows, there may be a few more Hornets out there somewhere.

 Two

-of the Hornets that were found had very few miles on them, one at 111 and
+of the Hornets that were found had very few miles on them,

-the other at 320 miles.
+at 111 and the other at 320 miles.
 So keep your eyes open.

 THANKS

-RETO AND MIKE FOR THE GREAT PICTURES !
+RETO FOR THE GREAT PICTURES !